My Ideal LiteSpeed Cache Settings for WordPress Websites

 Viewport Images = ON

 Turning on Viewport images ensures that the most critical images at the beginning of a webpage are included in the initial web page load.
-It prevents them from being lazy-loaded like the rest of the pictures on a web page.
-You must be using QUIC.cloud for this setting to truly work.
+It prevents them from being lazy-loaded like the rest of the pictures on a webpage.
+For this setting to truly work, you must be using QUIC.cloud.

 Viewport Images Cron = ON